pypsa-meets-earth/pypsa-earth/doc/installation.rst

 VSCode
 ------
 In order to write and debug python code, you need an Integrated Development Environment (IDE) that is a software used to write code.
-We recommend `Visual Studio Code <https://code.visualstudio.com/>`_, which is freely available online and provides an easy to use interface with Git.
+We recommend `Visual Studio Code <https://code.visualstudio.com/>`_, which is freely available online and provides an easy-to-use interface with Git.
 Obviously, any alternatives like `PyCharm <https://www.jetbrains.com/pycharm/>`_ or `Sublime <https://www.sublimetext.com/>`_ will work as well.

 Java
 ----